KristjanTammekivi/rabbitmq-admin/README.md

 It's possible to use this package from the CLI by installing it globally or using `npx rabbitmq-admin`

 ```
-~ rabbitmq-admin --help
 Usage: rabbitmq-admin [options] [command]

 Options:
   -U, --user <user>          Username for authentication
   -P, --pass <pass>          Password for authentication
+  --format <format>          Output format.
+Accepted values: json | json-pretty (default: "json")
   -h, --help                 display help for command

 Commands:
   overview                   Get information about the whole system
   cluster-name [options]     Get the name of the cluster
   nodes [options]            Get a list of nodes in the cluster.
 If no node name is given, all nodes are listed
   extensions                 Get a list of installed management plugins
   definitions [options]      Get a list of server definitions such as exchanges, queues, users, virtual hosts, permissions, topic permissions and parameters, everything excecpt messages
   connections
   channels [options]         Get a list of channels.
 Paginated.
+  consumers [options]
+  exchanges [options]
+  exchange [options] <name>  Get a single exchange
   vhost
   permissions
-  consumers [options]
   queue
   help [command]             display help for command
 ```